CS222-UIUC/fa25-fa25-team083/README.md

 - Handles all UI interactions
 - React, Vite, Tailwind CSS
 - Makes HTTP requests to the backend Flask API
+- Worked on by the Frontend Team

 ### Backend
 - Directly fetches data from NASA APIs
 - Processes the responses
 - Python, Flask
 - Passes data from external APIs to the frontend
+- Worked on by the Backend Team

 ### APIs
+- Provide the real-time and up-to-date space and astronomy data
-- NASA's APOD, Mars InSight, Near-Earth Objects, launch/event data, lunar
+- APIs Used: NASA's APOD, Mars InSight, Near-Earth Objects, launch/event data, lunar data
+- Queried and parsed by the backend
+- Worked on by the Backend Team

 ### Deployment
 - Allows for the project/app to be reproducible across systems
 - Docker/Docker Compose runs frontend and backend together in isolated containers
+- Worked on by the Deployment Team

 ---